Cykyrios/GodotInSim/addons/godot_insim/README.md

 Upon connection, `GodotInSim` will automatically send `TINY_NCN`, `TINY_NPL`, and `TINY_SST` packets in order to receive an initial game state and a list of connections/players.
-Those can be accessed via the `lfs_state` variable as well as the `connections` and `players` dictionaries, where the keys correspond to the UCID/PLID of a each player, and the values are `Connection` and `Player` objects containing info obtained in the `IS_NCN` and `IS_NPL` packets.
+Those can be accessed via the `lfs_state` variable as well as the `connections` and `players` dictionaries, where the keys correspond to the UCID/PLID of a each player, and the values are `GISConnection` and `GISPlayer` objects containing info obtained in the `IS_NCN` and `IS_NPL` packets.

 All other packets are left to the user to handle.